nextwhale/gin-router-ext/README.md

 GinRouterExt is a library suitable for the Gin framework, which extends the Gin router, and supports configurable attributes wihle defining routes.

 ### Features
-- Retained the origin methods of gin.Engine、Gin.RouterGroup, rewrited the REST methods of RouterGroup to set custom attributes for each route.
+- Retained the origin methods of gin.Engine and gin.RouterGroup, rewrited the REST methods of RouterGroup to set custom attributes for each route.

 - Supports retrieving the custom attributes of each route from middleware, and exporting those routes after defined.